getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   name: grav-site                           # Name prefix of the session cookie.
 Use alphanumeric, dashes or underscores only.
 Do not use dots in the session name
   secure: false                             # Set session secure.
 If true, indicates that communication for this cookie must be over an encrypted transmission.
 Enable this only on sites that run exclusively on HTTPS
   httponly: true                            # Set session HTTP only.
 If true, indicates that cookies should be used only over HTTP, and JavaScript modification is not allowed.
+  path:

 gpm:
-  releases: testing                           # Set to either 'stable' or 'testing'
+  releases: stable                           # Set to either 'stable' or 'testing'
   proxy_url:                                 # Configure a manual proxy URL for GPM (eg 127.0.0.1:3128)
 ```

 !!
 You do not need to copy the **entire** configuration file to override it, you can override as little or as much as you like.
 Just ensure you have the **exact same naming structure** for the particular setting you want to override.